Please call free – 0800 707 6229 - for Huge Extra Savings on Wendy Wu China Splendour

 Day 7: Explore Xian

-Fly to Xian, historic former capital.
+Fly to Xian, the historic former capital.
 Visit the lovely Little Wild Goose Pagoda and admire the priceless treasures of the Shaanxi Museum.
 Tonight feast on traditional Shui Jiao dumplings before a performance of Tang Dynasty dancing.

 Day 8: Terracotta Warriors

 After their fortuitous discovery in the1970s, the Terracotta Army of China's first Emperor Qin Shihuang has intrigued visitors ever since.
 Spend the morning viewing the enigmatic ranks of lifelike warriors.
 Visit the workshop of the craftsmen who recreate Terracotta Warriors in the style of their ancient counterparts.
 Watch the skilled production process and choose to purchase your own little warrior to take home.
-Later stroll on the beautifully preserved 14th century city walls that enclose Xian's old town, and soak up the atmosphere in the narrow alleyways of the Muslim Quarter.
+Later stroll on the beautifully preserved 14th-century city walls that enclose Xian's old town, and soak up the atmosphere in the narrow alleyways of the Muslim Quarter.

 Days 9-10: Nine Villages Valley